RettBehrens/manet-deployment-suite/README.md

 ### Network Planning
 For optimal performance, consider:
-1. Each node should have a unique IP address (e.g., follow pattern 10.0.0.x for nodes)
+1. Each node should have a unique IP address (e.g., follow pattern 10.0.0.x for nodes (depending on netmask))
 2. Creating an `/etc/bat-hosts` file with numerical hostnames for easy reference
-3. Access point and LAN networks should use separate subnets (e.g., 10.x0.0.x)
+3. Access point and LAN networks can use separate subnets (e.g., 10.x0.0.x)

 ## Service Operation